jimwebber/neo4j-tutorial/README.markdown

     ant generate.eclipse.project

 an Eclipse project will be created in the Koan directory.
-This can be opened readily with Eclipse or Intellij.
+This can be opened easily with Eclipse or Intellij where you can run individual koans as JUnit tests as normal.

 Where are my Koans?
 -------------------

-The Koans themselves are in:
+The Koans themselves are in the koans directory under:

     src/koan/java

 and you'll see that they're numerically increasing in number.
 Start with *Koan01.java* and run it.
 If you're running the Koans in your IDE, then you can run Koan01.java as a unit test and verify that a Neo4j database can be created and populated with Doctor Who data, and that you have your IDE project set up properly.

-Now that you're at this point, you're ready to move to *Koan02.java* and start hacking on Neo4j proper.
-Don't forget that in the presentation directory you'll find a full set of slides that will help you navigate the Koans, and build up a picture of the Doctor Who universe.
+Now that you're at this point, you're ready to move to *Koan02.java* and really start hacking on Neo4j.

 Live Sessions
 -------------